Pistachio falls on subdued demand

-New Delhi, Apr 24 (PTI) Pistachio prices eased by Rs 5 per kg at the wholesale dry fruit market in the national capital today largely due to subdued demand from retailers and stockists.
+New Delhi, Apr 17 (PTI) Pistachio prices eased by Rs 5 per kg at the wholesale dry fruit market in the national capital today largely on subdued demand from retailers and stockists.

-Adequate stocks position following increased arrivals from producing regions also put pressure on pistachio prices.
+Adequate stocks position following increased arrivals from producing regions also put pressure on the pistachio prices.

 Following are todays quotations (per 40 kgs):